 Explore the application of informatics tools and artificial intelligence to enhance clinical decision-making and operational efficiency in emergency departments.

-Examine social and structural factors contributing to inequities in emergency care and develop interventions to improve health outcomes for all.
+Examine social and structural factors contributing to gaps in health care access and delivery and develop interventions to improve health outcomes for all.

 Emergency Care for Infectious Diseases